Fanaen/SporzDroid/README.md

 # SporzDroid
-Tool to handle Sporz : Original Outbreak with a android device
+Tool to handle "Sporz : Original Outbreak" with an android device.